raspberrypilearning/cats/en/step_4.md

 --- /task ---

 --- task ---
-Press the green flag and check that the cats disappear when they reach the edge of the screen.
+Press the green flag and check that the cats disappear when they reach the edge of the Stage.

-You might notice that the cats don't disappear properly if they fall into the hole, they just get stuck at the bottom.
-This is because the sprite is getting stuck trying to fall!
 --- /task ---

+You may notice that, if the cats fall into the hole, they don't disappear but instead get stuck at the bottom.
+This is because they keep trying to fall downwards.

-This is the part of the code which tells the cat to keep falling until it touches blue.
-However, in the hole the cat will never reach blue, so it is stuck forever.
+This is the part of the code that tells the cat to keep falling until it touches blue:

 ```blocks
 repeat until <touching color [#0000ff]?>
 end
 ```

+However, in the hole, the cat can never reach blue, so it is stuck forever.

 --- task ---
-Add more blocks to this loop to tell it to repeat until it is touching blue `or`{:class="blockoperators"} `touching the edge`{:class="blocksensing"}.
-This way, the sprite will stop trying to fall if it reaches the edge of the screen.
+Add more blocks to this loop so that it repeats until the cat sprite is touching blue `or`{:class="blockoperators"} `touching the edge`{:class="blocksensing"}.
+This way, the sprite stops trying to fall if it reaches the edge of the Stage.

 ![Cat sprite](images/cat-sprite.png)